eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

      * Implemented Clob.setString().

-     * Added com.mysql.jdbc.MiniAdmin class, which allows you to send shutdown command to MySQL server.
+     * Added com.mysql.jdbc.MiniAdmin class, which enables you to send shutdown command to MySQL server.
 This is intended to be used when "embedding" Java and MySQL server together in an end-user application.

      * Added SSL support.
 See README for information on how to use it.